 Kneeling Office Chair

-This type of kneeling chair is also very durable, standing the test of time with its simple, but the effective metal frame.
+This type of kneeling chair is also very durable, with its simple but effective metal frame withstanding the test of time.

 Saddle Kneeling Chairs

-The final type of kneeling chair is one that trades the seating pad for a saddle shape.
-These curved seats are similar to the shape that bicycles have, and work better than a standard flat cushion.
+The final type of kneeling chair trades the seating pad for a saddle shape.
+These curved seats, similar to bicycles’ shapes, work better than a standard flat cushion.

 The Pros and Cons of Kneeling Chairs

-With all of the potential health benefits, you may be wondering if there’s any downside to kneeling chairs.
-Like any piece of furniture, they are not perfect, but there are plenty of pros to outweigh any cons.
+With all the potential health benefits, you may wonder if there’s any downside to kneeling chairs.
+Like any piece of furniture, they are not perfect, but plenty of pros outweigh any cons.

 Kneeling chairs are ideal for tasks that require fine hand movements.
 Some people cannot sit in them for prolonged periods while working on a computer.
-Furthermore, those who are especially tall may have trouble finding a chair that fits comfortably.
+Furthermore, especially tall people may have trouble finding a chair that fits comfortably.

 The only other issue is getting in and out of them.
 Kneeling chairs confine your legs to one position, so it can be tricky to stand up when you exit the chair.

-These minor faults are balanced out by the benefits.
-This type of chair places you in an open hip angle that aligns your hips, back, shoulders, and neck.
-It’s the ideal posture for sitting.
+The benefits balance out these minor faults.
+This type of chair places you in an open hip angle that aligns your hips, back, shoulders, and neck—the ideal posture for sitting.

 For those who suffer from back pain, the posture of a kneeling chair can be a breath of fresh air.
 In some cases, it can alleviate this type of pain when sitting.